RichieHakim/ROICaT/README.md

 **R**egion **O**f **I**nterest **C**lassification **a**nd **T**racking
 A simple-to-use Python package for classifying images of cells and tracking them across imaging sessions/planes.
-Currently designed to be used with Suite2p output data (stat.npy and ops.npy files) and CaImAn output data (results.h5 files), but any image data can be used (see [TODO: link] for details on using non-standard data).
+Currently designed to be used with Suite2p and CaImAn output data (stat.npy and ops.npy files) and CaImAn output data (results.h5 files), but any image data can be used (see [TODO: link] for details on using non-standard data).

 ## Table of contents
 - [Announcements](#Announcements)<br>